Is Israel finally waking up?

 Kadima and Labor, led by Defense Minister Amir Peretz, currently rule together in a coalition government.
 Olmert and Peretz have been dismally unpopular since Israel's war in Lebanon last summer, which they are widely perceived to have mishandled.

-The opposition Likud, led by former prime minister Benjamin Netanyahu,
+The opposition Likud, led by former prime minister Benjamin Netanyahu, was not tarnished by the war.

-popularity has been further undermined by a series of corruption scandals involving him and members of his government.
+Olmert's popularity has been further undermined by a series of corruption scandals involving him and members of his government.
 In the most recent case, police are looking into charges that one of Olmert's political allies, Finance Minister Avraham Hirchson, embezzled money from a nonprofit organization he ran.

 The poll indicated that the Likud owed its success less to a rise in hardline sentiment than to the personal unpopularity of Olmert and Peretz.